luciferreeves/blaver/Readme.md

 ### Individual Localization Packages

-BluffMaster supports incremental loading of locales.
+Blaver supports incremental loading of locales.

 By default, requiring `bluffmaster` will include *all* locale data.